Fresh Lemon Iced Tea

 Use tea bags, tea sachets, or loose tea.

 Tea bags or sachets make for quick and easy cleanup, but you can also use loose tea.
-Use 1 ½ teaspoons of black loose tea or 1 tea sachet instead of 1 tea bag.
+Use 1 tablespoon of loose black tea instead of the 2 tea bags.

 Fresh squeezed lemon juice provides the best flavor.